 Every sexually active individual should have safe, affordable access to the full range of contraceptive options.
-Meaningful access to contraception and freedom from coerced contraception is integral to our vision for a world in which people are free to express their sexuality, to form intimate relationships, to lead healthy sexual lives and to decide when and whether to have children,
+Meaningful access to contraception and freedom from coerced contraception are integral to our vision of a world in which people are free to express their sexuality, form intimate relationships, lead healthy sexual lives, and decide whether and when to have children.

 The ACLU seeks government policies that ensure access to affordable contraception; respect voluntariness; protect confidentiality; and prohibit sex discrimination, be it in the form of sanctioning religious refusals or treating contraception differently from other care.

 Native American Women Deserve the Same Reproductive Health Care as Any Other Woman, No Questions AskedBlog Post - Speak FreelyOctober 20, 2015

 What Is It Called When Bosses Use Their Religious Beliefs to Block Employees’ Insurance Coverage for Contraception?Blog Post - Speak FreelyNovember 12, 2015